-GRIEVANT'S NAME: Attached is a copy of the grievance as it was submitted at Step(s) 1 and/or 2 of the grievance procedure (for disciplina grievances), or at Step 3 (for contract language disputes), and a copy of the written decision(s) rendered in response to grievance. the Arbitrator during the arbitration proceedings, co with my grievance.
-I also authorize the PBA to use, and to provide to pies of any materials relevant to the issues raised in this grievance confidential under state or federal public records law.
-Representative's Name: Email address: Phone: Fax: Grievant's Signature: Representative's Signature: and be responsible for processing the above grievance presentative named above has been designated to act as spokespersor the to arbitration.
-The employees included in the group for which this the group by reference to the employees' job classification(s), worked): Date Submitted to Arbitration Coordinator, Departme ent of Management Services:
+GRIEVANT'S NAME: at Step(s) 1 and/or 2 of the grievance procedure (for disciplinary and a copy of the written decision(s) rendered in response to the my grievance.
+I also authorize the PBA to use, and to provide to of any materials relevant to the issues raised in this grievance idential under state or federal public records law.
+Representative's Name: Email address: Phone: Fax: Grievant's Signature: Representative's Signature: and be responsible for processing the above grievance to entative named above has been designated to act as spokespersor arbitration.
+The employees included in the group for which this group by reference to the employees' job classification(s), work Date Submitted to Arbitration Coordinator, Department of f Management Services: